jfran2015/flanker_task_psychopy/README.md

 ---

 Feel free to modify and expand upon this template to fit the specifics of your project.
-A well-documented README is an essential part of any open-source project, as it helps users and potential contributors understand what your project is about and how to work with it.